giznoise/Arduino-ESP8266-RGB-Web-Server/README.md

 Description:
 An Arduino sketch for running a Wi-Fi web server on the ESP8266-12F.
 Designed to drive the WS2812B addressable RGB Led strips using the Adafruit Neopixel Arduino library.

+Construction Notes:
+The software has been written to give the best effects with a 60 lED WS2812 RGB LED strip but will work with any.
+The number of LED's in your strip can be set in code.

+To get the best effects (especially in candle mode) wrap the strip around a tube approx. 1.5 inches dia. to form a cylinder of light.
+Place this in an opaque container to obfuscate the individual LED's to give an overall 'glow'.

+This ensurea that the rainbow mode is effective and also the candle mode appears to be a small tea light or candle at the bottom of the container.

 Implements the following:

 Adafruit Neopixel Library: